 Knowles identified the six principles of adult learning:

-In the Outbound Training conducted by MMM Training Solutions, we use all the 6 principles listed above.
+In the Outbound Training Programs conducted by MMMTS, we use all the 6 principles listed above.
 These invaluable concepts of action and experiential learning - one’s experiences serving as a learning tool - aim at consistently helping trainees gain immediate and powerful insights into their own and their team’s work styles and behavior.

 The crux of OBT lies in taking a group of people to an unfamiliar environment in which they are given a set of challenges that they will have to solve with limited resources.
-The most important resource that they have is their group members.
-The principle is that when a team is thrown together in unfamiliar settings, where they are interdependent on each other for survival, growth in the development of the team happens at a much faster pace.
+The most important resource that they have is their group members in these team outbound training programs.
+The core principle outdoor adventure trainingis that when a team is thrown together in unfamiliar settings, where they are interdependent on each other for survival, growth in the development of the team happens at a much faster pace.

 Outbound learning works on the following assumptions: